Purplecannon/footnote/doc/WeeklyProgress.md

 - Did research on frontend tools (HTML/CSS/React) as well as Figma
 - Started working on screens on Figma for Sign in, Login, and the Project page (video + annotations)

+#### Mia Huynh

+- Discussed the project in further details with team so we all get a better understanding of the project
+- Delegated tasks
+- Wrote user cases and worked on team's living document
+- Started researching services for backend

 #### Catherine Jin

 - Wrote user cases and discussed with team for feedback